darkerego/PoloniexTradingBot/README.md

 ### Project Goals:

 - To create a poloniex trading bot that uses simple math to trade across poloniex's btc and usdt markets.
+- Create a poloniex api wrapper tool (to generate a new deposite address, or grab balances, etc)
 - In progress: Finish creating (a) function(s) that checks if at any given moment it is profitable to buy from a usdt market and sell to btc market
  - or vice versa, this also should work on other markets such as ETH/ETC or LTC/XMR , say buy from BTC/ETH when it's cheaper